Summer Beat!: Composition

-Summer Beat! is characterized as a K-pop EP that blendsvarious music styles such as Jersey club beats, boom bap and rock under a genre that TWS brands as "boyhood pop" The songs are described as having "bright, summer vibes" while being "easy to sing along to".
+Summer Beat! is characterized as a K-pop EP that blends various music styles such as Jersey club beats, boom bap and rock under a genre that TWS brands as "boyhood pop" The songs are described as having "bright, summer vibes" while being "easy to sing along to".

 The EP opens with "You+Me=7942", a song with an "addictive" chorus drop and rap verses.
 The next track, "If I'm S, Can You Be My N?" is the EP's lead single and blends elements of "funky" rhythms and vivid synth sounds.
 "Hey!
 Hey", the first track to be released, is a rock-influenced song with guitar riffs and "heart-rendering" drums.
 "Double Take" is a hip hop song with boom bap influence, heavy bass, and darker production.
 "Keep On" is a synth-pop song, while the EP's final song, "Fire Confetti" is a track influenced by Jersey club sounds.